Everybody in this country should learn to program a computer, because it teaches you how to think.

 You can test the code examples in the table ‘course’ of the schema ‘ucllcatalogue’ (or in your own version of this table in your personal schema).

-Sort by columns
+Sorting by columns

 By column name